Do it yourself

 You too will make mistakes.
 It is all too easy to see what you want to see, in photographs or in documents.
 Dates and events may get stuck together in your mind, while clear connections and equally clear inconsistencies may unaccountably elude you.
 Take time to step back, return and recheck your stuff later.
 Ask someone else to read your stuff.

 Correct your own blunders promptly.
-A website is easy to update, but hard for those without PCs to read.
+A website is easy to update but hard to access for those without Internet.
 A book is easy to read but hard to update.

 Cover-ups, conspiracies, can’t find nuthin’